 Typically, these are students who have a very high sensory threshold and need more stimulation than the average person.
 That need for more input creates behaviors where students may be seen jumping, spinning, constantly touching things, mouthing objects, pinching or touching others, and more.
 When those sensory needs are filled, students are better able to cope with the world around them and focus on their school work.

-Since sensory-seeking behaviors are signs that more stimulation is necessary, it is a good idea to keep things on hand that will help soothe children who display them.
+Since sensory-seeking behaviors are signs that more stimulation is necessary (and can also be a very good coping mechanism for students), it is a good idea to keep things on hand that will help soothe children who display them.
 Some examples of those things include chewelry, weighted blankets, clay or playdough, and swings or rocking chairs.

 This post contains affiliate links.